-All materials must be forwarded to PCOM's Office of Admissions.
 Respecialization candidates who have already completed a doctoral degree in psychology may apply for admission using the same criteria as listed above.
 The timeline to complete the degree program will be determined upon a full application review.

-An applicant to the doctor of psychology in school psychology program must have completed a master's degree in school psychology or a related field at a regionally accredited college or university, with a grade point average of 3.00 or better prior to matriculation.
+An applicant to the doctor of psychology in school psychology program must have completed a bachelor's degree in psychology or a related field at a regionally accredited college or university, with a grade point average of 3.00 or better prior to matriculation.
+Applicants must have completed, prior to admission the following foundational coursework: